“Excuse me, aren’t you Imraan from Eastern Mosaic?” I heard the voice say.

 Why would people be so eager and willing to believe something that far-fetched and unsubstantiated?

 I mean, the folks who bought the bollocks weren’t a bunch of giggly, gullible adolescents.
 They were educated, intelligent grown-ups – seriously discussing my mythical wedding at dinner tables and parties – without a shred of evidence to prove that it actually happened.
 Surely they realised that if I did say “I do” (to another man, no less) there would have been some mention of it in the press?
 Some wedding photos or paparazzi pics floating around on the internet maybe?
 A public record of my marriage license?

 Months after the rumour first surfaced more details started coming to light, like where the rumour began, who instigated it and who stood to gain from the resultant exposure – and how the darn thing managed to spread so far and fast!

-Ironically, it turns out that my wedding rumours gained most momentum and ground at, well, other weddings.
+Ironically, it turns out that my fake-wedding rumours gained most momentum and ground at other real weddings.
 And because Indians typically attend loads of these, it didn’t take long for the skinder to reach a tipping point – and spread throughout the country and beyond (if the mall lady is to believed).
 It never ceases to amaze me how some people will start to treat fiction as fact if enough people say it is.